ansible/ansible-dev-environment/README.md

 - Install all collection python requirements
 - Install all collection test requirements
 - Checks for missing system packages
-- Symlinks the current collection into the current python intepreter's site-packages
+- Symlinks the current collection into the current python interpreter's site-packages
-- Install all collection collection dependencies into the current python intepreter's site-packages
+- Install all collection collection dependencies into the current python interpreter's site-packages

 By placing collections into the python site-packages directory they are discoverable by ansible as well as python and pytest.

 ## Usage

 ### Setting up a development environment

 ```
 $ git clone <collection_repo>
 $ cd collection_repo